rojo-rbx/rojo/README.md

 <hr />

 **Rojo** is a flexible multi-tool designed for creating robust Roblox projects.
-It's in early development, but is still useful for many projects.

 It's designed for power users who want to use the **best tools available** for building games, libraries, and plugins.

-This is the main Rojo repository, containing the Rojo CLI.
-The Roblox Studio plugin is contained in [the rojo-plugin repository](https://github.com/LPGhatguy/rojo-plugin).

 ## Features

-Rojo has a number of desirable features *right now*:
+Rojo lets you:

 * Work on scripts from the filesystem, in your favorite editor
 * Version your place, library, or plugin using Git or another VCS